 top of page

-THRIVE Santa Ana CLT has partnered with local cooperatives including CRECE Urban Farms, La Milpa Café and master artisan Gelacio Mendez, and nonprofit design company City Fabrick, to create a beautiful design for the Walnut and Daisy Micro-Farm.
-This is Santa Ana’s first community land project, with space for farming, sale of locally produced food and crafts, community space for events and gatherings, and farmers markets!
+THRIVE Santa Ana CLT has partnered with local cooperatives CRECE Urban Farms, La Milpa Café, master artisan Gelacio Mendez, and Cooperación Santa Ana to launch the first community land project in our city, with space for farming, sale of locally produced food and crafts, community space for events and gatherings, and farmers markets!
+So many partners have contributed this historic project, including hundreds of Santa Ana residents and community partners.
+Engineers, workers, and nonprofit design company City Fabrick have helped create a beautiful design for the Walnut and Daisy Micro-Farm.

 Walnut and Daisy Micro-Farm